Enterprise-CMCS/cmcs-eregulations/README.md

 In order to update your local data with the most recent version of production you will need to have access to our production database, pg_dump, and access to the cms.gov vpn.

-1. Connect to the VPN and run the following command below for postgresql in command line.
+1. Connect to the VPN and run the following command below for postgresql in the command line.
 Replace db_address and port_number with the database address and port number respectively.
-A file called `backup.sql` should popoulate in directory the command is run in.
+A file called `backup.sql` should populate in the directory the command is run in.
 ```
 pg_dump -h <db_address> -p <port_number> -U eregsuser -f backup.sql -t 'search_sy*' -t 'resources_*' --data-only --column-inserts eregs
 ```
 2. Run the command `make python.emptyseedtables`.
 This will clear out many of our resources tables and the synonym table for population of the database.
 3. Run the postges script `backup.sql` produced in step 2 on your local database.
 This will update your database with up to date production data.
     - Make sure you are running this on  your local database and not production.
     - There will be a couple errors for field not found towards the end of the sql script.
-This is beause of some fields added by pg_audit.
+This is because of some fields added by pg_audit.
 You can ignore it.
-4. Go into admin and verify the valeus were updated.
-You shoudl see things like supplemental content, federal register documents, sections, subparts, categories, fr_grouping, and synonyms are populated.
+4. Go into admin and verify the values were updated.
+You should see things like supplemental content, federal register documents, sections, subparts, categories, fr_grouping, and synonyms are populated.
 5. Run the make command `make local.dump`.
 This will overwrite the fixture files in the solution with the data now uploaded onto your machine.
 6. Push the PR.
 Your dev branch should be now using the proper fixture data.